RomanKue/docs-example/docs/app-dev-handbook/app-configuration.md

           value: crypt.v1[atAkljasdjs/0==]
 ```

 In order to develop locally, you may need the application service account token.
-To export the service account token stored in GitHub, you can run
+To export the service account token
+stored in GitHub, you can run
 manually the `store-secrets` workflow.

 There is currently no convenient way to encrypt information from the developer perspective.
 Contact the UNITY team if
 you need this feature.
+In scope of [UNITYAPPS-42](https://atc.bmwgroup.net/jira/browse/UNITYAPPS-42) there will be an
+action to encrypt secrets in a conventient way in the future.